 The Board has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Governance Committee.
-All committee members, except the Nominating and Governance Committee meet the independence requirements of the NASDAQ.
+All committee members, except Mr. Schaefer, who serves on the Nominating and Governance Committee, are independent directors and meet the independence requirements under NASDAQ for the applicable committee on which they serve.
 In addition, each member of the Audit Committee also meets the independence requirements under Rule 10A-3 of the Exchange Act, and satisfies the additional financial literacy requirements of the NASDAQ rules.
-We are availing ourselves of the "controlled company" exemption under the NASDAQ rules, which exempts us from the requirement that we have a Nominating and Governance committee composed entirely of independent directors.
+As allowed by NASDAQ rules, we are availing ourselves of the permitted phase-in period, which provides us until September 2016, or one year from the date we ceased to be a controlled company, to have a Nominating and Governance committee composed entirely of independent directors.
 The charters of these committees are available on our website at investors.sportsmanswareshouse.com.
 Pursuant to Board policy, all directors receive notice of, and an invitation to, all Committee meetings.

+Compensation Nominating and

-Name Audit Committee Compensation Committee Nominating and Governance Committee
+Name Audit Committee Committee Governance Committee

+Christopher Eastland

+Gregory P. Hickey Chairman X

 John V. Schaefer X

-Kent V. Graham Chairman X

-Gregory P. Hickey Chairman

-Leonard Lee Chairman

 Joseph P. Schneider X X

 Kay L. Toolson X X

+Kent V. Graham Chairman Chairman